 The side of the thumb (that part of the thumb that we use to stop the strings) is a very poor substitute for the fingertips.
-It not only has many less nerve endings than the finger pads, but also has much less soft cushioning (meat) on it.
+It not only has many fewer nerve endings than the finger pads but also has much less soft cushioning (meat) on it.
 These factors mean that it can seem (feel) – especially at first – quite unnatural and difficult, not only to play on the thumb, but even more so, to shift on (and to) the thumb.
 But with practice we soon overcome this feeling, and the thumb’s many advantages (great strength, mobility and stability), ultimately hugely outweigh these tactile deficiencies.

-As with for all the other fingers, the prerequisite skills for being able to comfortably shift to the thumb, are (in order of priority):
+As with all the other fingers, the prerequisite skills for being able to comfortably shift to the thumb, are (in order of priority):

 - to be absolutely comfortable simply playing on the thumb, and

 - to be absolutely comfortable shifting on the thumb (same finger shifts on the thumb).

 Thus, before trying to be good at shifting to the thumb, we need to first become very comfortable playing in basic thumbposition, and then subsequently we need to work on our shifting on the thumb (with no changes of finger during the shift).
 This “shifting on the thumb” is a technique that we use frequently – and from quite an early stage in cello playing level – in double-stopped passages.
 Most passages in octaves, thirds and fifths, (unlike sixths) would be unplayable (or horribly difficult) without the use of the thumb.

 Shifting to the thumb is however one step more complicated than shifting on the thumb, as we need now to change from a finger to the thumb during the shift.
 What’s more, when we shift up to the thumb from the Neck Region or the Intermediate Region we have an additional level of complication, as here we need to place the thumb on top of the fingerboard, as well as do the shift and change the playing finger.